-Grading: Your final grade will be based on 4 Exams (70% total), the Online Lab grade (20%), the Class Participation grade (5.5%), and the Research Participation grade (4.5%).
-All grades are determined on a curve.
-The final grade is an average of performance on the 4 exams (your lowest exam score will count for 10% while the other 3 exams will count for 20% each), the online lab grade (which counts for 20% of your grade, excluding your lowest 2 scores which will be dropped from the average), the class participation grade (5.5% of your grade), and the research participation grade (4.5% of your grade).
+Grading: Your final grade will be based on 4 Exams (70% of the total grade), the ZAPS Online Lab grade (20%), the Class Participation and Attendance grade (5.5%), and the Research Participation grade (4.5%).
+The final grade is an average of performance on the 4 exams (your lowest exam score will count for 10% while the other 3 exams will count for 20% each), the online lab grade (which counts for 20% of your grade, excluding your lowest 3 scores which will be dropped from the average), the class participation grade (5.5% of your grade), and the research participation grade (4.5% of your grade).